19+ Creative Front Yard Edible Landscaping Ideas

 Seasonal crops like spring peas and summer squash keep the garden fresh year-round.

-4. Pathways with Edible Ground Covers
+Pathways That Surprise: Edible Ground Covers Beneath Your Feet

 Strawberries as ground cover along pathways, offering charm and snacks.